 Completed in 1897 and continuously owned by The University of Chicago’s Department of Astronomy and Astrophysics, Yerkes Observatory, known as the “birthplace of modern astrophysics,” offers daytime public tours Monday through Saturday throughout the year.
 Our knowledgeable, experienced and entertaining tour guides conduct walking tours that last about 50 minutes describing the Observatory’s history, the interior and exterior architectural detail and a look inside the 90-foot dome at the 40-inch refractor telescope, still the largest lens-type instrument in the world.
 Check the website for current tour times and general information.
 The Observatory is closed on Sundays, Thanksgiving, Christmas and New Year’s Day.

-The cost for weekday tours is $10 per person age 18+ and $8 per person age 6 to 17.
+The cost for all daytime tours is $10 per person age 18+ and $8 per person age 6 to 17.
 Children under age 6 are admitted at no charge.
 Yerkes tours and displays are most appropriate for ages 6 and up.
 Reservations are not necessary for groups of 25 or less people on weekdays or Saturdays.

 Groups of 25 or more people are encouraged to make advance arrangements for a private tour at a mutually agreeable time Monday through Saturday by calling 262-245-5555, ext.
 825, weekdays between 9:00 am and 4:00 pm.
 Our office is not staffed outside of these hours or on weekends.
 Email requests can be sent to [email protected] The mailbox is monitored continuously.